yehia67/documentation/trinity/0.1/how-to-guides/develop-features-on-trinity.md

 After you've made your changes, create a new pull request on GitHub.

 Use your branch as the source branch and use the `develop` branch as the target branch.

-This is the repository for the IOTA Trinity Desktop Wallet.
-The application is based on [React](https://reactjs.org) and built on [Electron](https://electronjs.org/).

 ## Development mode troubleshooting